 Just three hours by car from Paris, or half that by train, Metz elegantly blends a rich past and priceless monuments with modern innovation, and is especially well suited for pedestrians and bikes.
 Its lively atmosphere and perfect size makes it ideal for short breaks, though you could easily find more than enough to keep you entertained for weeks.

 No idea where to start?
 Here’s a list of things to do; a full run down of churches, parks, museums, festivals, and food!
+Before you travel check things like your passport, and do US citizens need a visa for france? etc.

 See What's in This Post